Tweaking Windows 10 Privacy Settings With ShutUp10Written on May 24, 2017 by Samyntha Hubbard

 Shutup10 also helps disable Cortona personal assistant (turns out she is pretty invasive), the ability for Microsoft to collect data about your lock screen picture preferences, and miscellaneous other functions like annoying reminder pop-ups that solicit feedback and provide quirky tips/tricks for Windows 10.

-To unify the experience of our Windows 10 privacy tweaks, we have chosen to only apply the Shutup10 settings that O&O Software recommends be disabled.
+We strongly recommend only applying the Shutup10 settings that O&O Software recommends be disabled.
 To see which settings those are, please click here.

-When viewing the above screenshot, please keep the following ShutUp10 rulings in mind:
+When viewing the above screenshot, please keep the following ShutUp10 rule in mind:

-If you have read this article and still have additional questions or concerns about ShutUp10 or the privacy tweaks we make (or have made) to your system, please reach out to us right away.
+If you have read this article and still have additional questions or concerns about ShutUp10 please reach out to us right away.
 We are always happy to assist!